Tunneling protocol: Circumventing firewall policy

 Users can also use tunneling to "sneak through" a firewall, using a protocol that the firewall would normally block, but "wrapped" inside a protocol that the firewall does not block, such as HTTP.
 If the firewall policy does not specifically exclude this kind of "wrapping", this trick can function to get around the intended firewall policy (or any set of interlocked firewall policies).

 Another HTTP-based tunneling method uses the HTTP CONNECT method/command.
 A client issues the HTTP CONNECT command to an HTTP proxy.
 The proxy then makes a TCP connection to a particular server:port, and relays data between that server:port and the client connection.
 Because this creates a security hole, CONNECT-capable HTTP proxies commonly restrict access to the CONNECT method.
 The proxy allows connections only to specific ports, such as 443 for HTTPS.

-Other tunneling methods able to bypass network firewalls make use of different protocols such as DNS, MQTT, SMS.
+Other tunneling methods able to bypass network firewalls make use of different protocols such as DNS, MQTT, and SMS.